Station House Opera

 On streets, through parks, buildings and even on water, occasionally disappearing and then resurfacing, sometimes pausing for sculptural performances, the domino line threads its way through historical and everyday parts of the city, linking its diverse communities in a symbolic as well as physical chain of cause and effect.

-Creating a celebration across the whole city, Dominoes transforms the rhythm of the city for one special day.
-Hundreds of volunteers and audience members gather together to make this exceptional and unique event.
+Creating a celebration across the whole city, Dominoes transforms its rhythm for one special day.
+The project has the power to bring communities together through participation and engagement – hundreds of volunteers and audience members gather together to make this exceptional and unique event.

 Dominoes takes a simple concept and uses it to create an alternative vision of the city, counterpointing, complementing and playing with the architecture, and for a brief moment reclaiming the city streets for the inhabitants and the public.

-Winner of the Bank of America Merrill Lynch CREATE09 Art Award, Dominoes was originally created in London on 26 July 2009, linking the five ‘host boroughs’ for the 2012 Olympics.
-The 8000 blocks made an eleven kilometre journey, which included an opening event, a block ‘picnic’ and a performance finale: a structure of thousands of blocks brought to life by a group of performers.
-A film of the event was produced.
+Winner of the Bank of America Merrill Lynch CREATE09 Art Award, Dominoes was originally created in London in 2009, linking the five ‘host boroughs’ for the 2012 Olympics and has since travelled to over 20 cities across the world, including Melbourne, Copenhagen, Marseille and Ljubljana.